kube-aws/kube-spot-termination-notice-handler/README.md

 ### Helm

-A helm chart has been created for this tool, and at time of writing was in the `incubator` repository.
+A helm chart has been created for this tool, and at time of writing was in the `stable` repository.

     $ helm install stable/kube-spot-termination-notice-handler